7,500 Gallons of Sewage Spills into Alamitos Bay, Forcing Beach Closure

 Officials said that samples at all potentially impacted areas have been taken by environmental health specialists from the Long Beach Health Department.

-All Alamitos Bay and Colorado Lagoon swimming areas—including, Mother's Beach, Marine Stadium, Colorado Lagoon, and Bayshore Beach—will remain closed to bodily water contact until laboratory results demostrage the water to be safe for swimming, officials stated.
+All Alamitos Bay and Colorado Lagoon swimming areas—including, Mother's Beach, Marine Stadium, Colorado Lagoon, and Bayshore Beach—will remain closed to bodily water contact until laboratory results demonstrate the water to be safe for swimming, officials stated.

 The oceanfront will remain open.